drivly/primitives.org.ai/packages/autonomous-agents/README.md

 // Set up an event handler for a trigger amy.onTicketCreated(async (ticket) => {
   console.log(`New ticket created: ${ticket.id}`)

   // Automatically respond to the ticket await amy.do('sendMessage', {
     ticketId: ticket.id,
     message: 'Thank you for your inquiry.
-We will respond shortly.'
+We will respond shortly.', })
-  })
 })
 ```